THE NEPTUNE THEATRE > Venue History

 The Seattle Theatre Group® continues its tradition of presenting fresh, new, local, national and international performing artists.
 Programming includes concerts with a broad spectrum of musical genres, independent film, comedy, lecturers, Fine Arts performances, education and community programs and many free public events.

-A complete history of the Neptune Theatre can be found in the Seattle Theatre Group®’s Historic Theatres Library located on the 4th floor of the Paramount Theatre Tower at 911 Pine Street in Seattle, open Tuesdays and Thursdays from 10 AM to 3 PM.
+A complete history of the Neptune Theatre can be found in Seattle Theatre Group®’s Archive and Gallery, located on the 4th floor of the Paramount Theatre Tower at 911 Pine Street in Seattle, open Tuesdays and Thursdays from 10 am to 3 pm.

 Submitted by Lynn Thrasher, STG Historian